CR3Swapper/bluepill/VMCS-GUEST.md

 ##### Checks on Guest MSRs

-* If the “load debug controls” VM-entry control is 1, bits reserved in the IA32_DEBUGCTL MSR must be 0 in the field for that register.
-The first processors to support the virtual-machine extensions supported only the 1- setting of this control and thus performed this check unconditionally.
+* If the “load debug controls” VM-entry control is 1, bits reserved in the IA32_DEBUGCTL MSR must be 0 in the field for that register. (this is not set in vm entry control fields in my vmcs...) :white_check_mark:

 #### 26.3.1.2 Checks on Guest Segment Registers

+This section specifies the checks on the fields for CS, SS, DS, ES, FS, GS, TR, and LDTR.